-To ensure a safe playground installation for a community center, start by defining who will use the space, how much room the site allows, what safety surfacing is required, and who is responsible for overseeing the installation before any playground equipment is ordered.
-A safe playground installation for a community center depends on clear planning, public-use compliant equipment, documented safety standards, and a layout that supports real daily use by families, staff, children, and mixed-age groups.
+A safe playground installation for a community center starts with four decisions before equipment is ordered: who will use the space, how much room the site allows, what safety surfacing is required, and who is responsible for installation oversight.
+It also depends on public-use compliant equipment, documented safety standards, and a layout that supports real daily use by families, staff, children, and mixed-age groups.

 Start With the Site, the Users, and the Full Layout